How to plan an Italy trip

 - Google flights – great for checking schedules and airline routes

 Secure the best deals by setting up alerts on Skyscanner for the month you wish to travel and wait for price drops.
-It’s good to have a price that you wish to pay in mind but but be prepared to be flexible on dates and stopovers.
+It’s good to have a price that you wish to pay in mind but be prepared to be flexible on dates and stopovers.
 It is often cheaper to fly into Milan rather than Rome and that city is a useful entry point for northern Italy itineraries.

 Inbound rail from within Europe